Mother Riley Meets the Vampire: Production

 On the suggestion of producer Richard Gordon, Bela Lugosi had travelled to the UK to appear in a stage play of Dracula, which failed.
 He needed money to return to the US.
-Gordon persuaded fellow producer George Minter to use Lugosi in a movie in London.
-Arthur Lucan had starred in a sequence of Old Mother Riley movies and it was felt that Lugosi's presence in the cast might give it a chance of success outside Britain.
+Gordon persuaded fellow producer George Minter to use Lugosi in a film in London.
+Arthur Lucan had starred in a sequence of Old Mother Riley films.
+It was felt that Lugosi's presence in the cast might give the new film a chance of success outside Britain.

 Lugosi was paid $5,000 for his role.
 The plot was taken from Abbott and Costello Meet Frankenstein.

 Gordon says that although John Gilling was credited as producer, George Minter was the real producer.
 Filming took four weeks.

 Richard Gordon recalled that there were plans to shoot additional scenes with Lugosi and without Arthur Lucan for the American market, but the idea was never put into motion.

 Gordon also stated that the film emphasised that Lugosi's character was not a real vampire so that it would get a U certificate allowing children, who were Old Mother Riley's biggest audience, to see it.

 Lucan's understudy Roy Rolland stood in for him in the more physical stunts in the film.

 Release

 Mother Riley Meets the Vampire was released in the United Kingdom in July 1952.
-The film was not a success in the box-office and was not released in the US until 1963.
+The film was not a success in the box-office.
+It was not released in the United States until 1963.

 The American distributors originally planned to retitle the film Vampire Over London, and prints do exist with that title, although it is not clear if they were ever distributed.

 Later it was to have been changed to Carry On, Vampire for its American release but Anglo-Amalgamated (the producers of the popular British Carry On film series) successfully sued, with the title finally being changed to My Son, the Vampire as a tie-in to American comedian Allan Sherman's My Son, the Folksinger hit comedy record.
 It featured an introductory sequence with a song by Allan Sherman called "My Son, the Vampire".

 Lugosi was offered the lead in a proposed 1953 sequel to the Mother Riley film produced by J. Arthur Rank, on the condition that Lugosi had to travel back to England to appear in it, but he was too ill to travel.
 Producer Alex Gordon proposed inserting newly filmed Hollywood footage of Lugosi into the 1951 film to create an extended version of it to be titled King Robot, but that project was also abandoned since by 1953, Lugosi's physical appearance failed to match the earlier footage of himself.